New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Bubble Decoding with Memory (BD-M)

-where $l_{i}$ is the number of transmitted symbols generated from the $i^{th}$ spine value required to successfully recover the message when the uniform puncturing is used.
+where $\ell_{i}$ is the number of transmitted symbols generated from the $i^{\rm th}$ spine value required to successfully recover the message when using the uniform-puncturing-based transmission scheme.

-For the uniform puncturing with the BD-M algorithm, the decoder will not reconstruct the full decoding tree but retain the existing decoding tree in memory and update only a part of it.
+For uniform puncturing with the BD-M algorithm, the decoder will not reconstruct the full decoding tree but retain the existing decoding tree in memory and update only a part.
 The corresponding total computation amount can be expressed as